 Heritage and History

 Explore Castlemaine’s rich history and heritage with a self-guided tour of its grand public buildings, wide streets, ornate hotels and century-old shops.
 You’ll find a range of self-guided walks that take in the village and beyond.
-Hire an MP3 player from the Visitor Information Centre in the historic Market Building on Mostyn Street and start exploring.
+Hire an MP3 player from the Visitor Information Centre in the historic Market Building on Mostyn Street and start exploring, or take a steam train ride for Castlemaine to Maldon and back with the Victorian Goldfields Railway.

 The great outdoors